 If you say, “I can’t do anything with the kids around.”
 Then change that to “I am capable of keeping house and teaching my kids to work with me.”

 When you write your truth, make sure it’s positive- you want your truths to lift you up and inspire you.
 To help you focus on the goal.

 Then, when you go to do the dishes and that little grumpy voice pops into your head and starts complaining… Stop your thoughts and repeat your positive truth “I love having the dishes done.”
-Turn on some music that you enjoy, or put on some essential oils to uplift you.
+Turn on some music you enjoy, or diffuse essential oils to uplift you.

 I’m not going to guarantee that you will thoroughly love doing the dishes after a few weeks of this, but you won’t HATE them anymore. 😉

 Each time you are decluttering or working on your daily routines, some of these lies are going to come up and you may need to refer back to your paper, so you can remind yourself what the truth is, and sometimes you might discover a lie that you hadn’t addressed yet, so you will need to take the time to write it out and figure out what the truth is in that situation.

 This is a written example of Day 1 of the Minimalist Mindset course- the Minimalist Mindset has 21 days of journaling prompts to help you shift your mindset about physical possessions, how you spend your time, and the people and things you surround yourself with.